We get asked often, “Why did you guys name your church ‘Hiawatha’?” Well, there are two reasons:

 2. The theological reason.
 “Hiawatha” is an Ojibwe word that means “river-maker” and is referenced in Longfellow’s poem The Song of Hiawatha.
 In the poem Hiawatha slays an evil magician named Pearl-Feather and then marries Minnehaha.
 We chose the name Hiawatha Church because all of this reminded us of Jesus Christ.
 Jesus is the ultimate river-maker (Revelation 22:1), the ultimate evil-slayer (Revelation 12:7-12), and the ultimate husband (Revelation 19:7-8).

 So our church’s name is actually a cultural “whisper” of the gospel of Jesus Christ.
-God—our ultimate Hiawatha—is full of love and resolve to destroy our sin and to bring us back to himself.
+God—our true 'Hiawatha'—is full of love and resolve to destroy our sin and to bring us back to himself.